- Table of ContentsPrint

 Carisoprodol is often prescribed in combination with other drugs.
 For example, it may be coupled with codeine, or a benzodiazepine drug like Xanax.
 Even when taken medically, these combinations can be highly addictive and prescription use can quickly turn into abuse.
 Carisoprodol amplifies the effects of other sedatives and pain-relieving medications, so it is often abused with other medications/prescriptions.

-Illicit users of carisoprodol often combine the drug with alcohol or other street drugs to enhance its psychoactive effects.
+Illicit users of carisoprodol often combine the drug with substances like alcohol or other street drugs to enhance its psychoactive effects.
 Doing so is dangerous and creates a high risk of addiction.

 Carisoprodol Abuse question 3